laurenor/pottergamestweets/README.md

 # pottergamestweets
-A Markov Chain tweet generator.
+A Markov Chain tweet generator that mashes up text from Harry Potter and the Hunger Games.